 We recorded that bit in London, in a restaurant.
 And then we were in the Bahamas filming a section and a little yogi runs over to us.
 We didn’t know what they were in those days, and this little Indian guy comes legging over and gives us a book each, signed to us, on yoga.
 We didn’t look at it, we just stuck it along with all the other things people would give us.

 Then, about two years later, George had started getting into hatha yoga.
 He’d got involved in Indian music from looking at the instruments in the set.
 All from that crazy movie.
 Years later he met this yogi who gave us each that book; I’ve forgotten what his name was because they all have that ‘Baram Baram Badoolabam’, and all that jazz.
 All of the Indian involvement came out of the film Help!.

-The non-soundtrack songs from the UK version of Help! were spread over four US long-players.
+The non-soundtrack songs from the UK version of Help! were spread over three US long-players.
 Three of the songs had already appeared on the Capitol LP Beatles VI.
 These were You Like Me Too Much, Dizzy Miss Lizzy, and Tell Me What You See.

 Two more songs – I’ve Just Seen A Face and It’s Only Love – were held over for the US version of Rubber Soul, released on 6 December 1965.
 The remaining two – Yesterday and Act Naturally – were finally issued on the Yesterday… And Today LP on 20 June 1966.

 When Help! was originally released in 1965, mono was still preferred by the majority of record buyers.
 As a result, George Martin and his assistants spent more time working on the mono mix than they did on the stereo.
 Martin was not even present when eight of the original stereo mixes were made.